FAQ’s

 How do I keep in touch with my child once they are at camp?

-We post pictures, Sunday through Friday, usually by 11 pm EST, by camp.
+You, your family members, and friends can email campers as much as you like using the Campanion App.
+Campers also enjoy receiving snail mail through the US postal service.
+We post pictures, Sunday through Friday, usually by 11 pm EDT, by camp.
 On occasion, technology issues and/or camp programs intervene and posting of photos may be delayed.
-You can reach them from our homepage at www.njycamps.org.
+Pictures can be seen daily though the Campanion App.
 We try our very best to capture pictures of many campers every day.
 You should expect to see your camper once every 3 days.
 If not, please let us know.
+We also upload video clips from camp to highlight different activities and events.
+Campers have access to computers during various times each day to send (only) emails at their leisure, however they will receive responses once a day which is delivered with the regular snail mail.
+If you ever have any concerns during the summer, feel free to contact the Teen Programs Director at any time.

-What happens on the 1st day of camp?
+What happens on the first day of camp?

 Campers will be welcomed to camp by our very enthusiastic staff!
-Before going to their bunks, all campers are “Health Checked,” which includes a lice check.
+Before going to their bunks, all campers are “health checked,” which includes a lice check.
+Passports and cell phones will also be collected and stored in the camp safe.
 Bunk counselors escort the campers to their bunks for introductions and unpacking.
-Camper orientation includes tour of the grounds, icebreakers, lunch, swim tests, athletics and a Directors Meeting to kick off the summer of their lives!
+Camper orientation includes a tour of the grounds, icebreakers, lunch, swim tests, athletics, and a camp meeting to kick off the summer of their lives!

 We provide our international campers with bed linens (sheets, blankets, pillow, pillow case) for use during the summer.
 Please be sure to label all clothing and items you send to camp with the camper’s first and last name.